Anthony Roth Costanzo: Opera

 Costanzo has appeared in numerous roles at the Metropolitan Opera.
 He has appeared as both Ferdinand and Prospero in the world premiere of The Enchanted Island.
 He also performed as Prince Orlofsky in a production of Die Fledermaus after making his debut as Unulfo in Rodelinda.

 Costanzo has appeared in many venues throughout North America.
-He performed the title role in Philip Glass' Akhnaten at the English National Opera, the Los Angeles Opera, and again at The Metropolitan Opera in November and December 2019.
+He performed the title role in Philip Glass' Akhnaten at the English National Opera, the Los Angeles Opera, and again at the Metropolitan Opera in November and December 2019.
 He has also appeared with the San Francisco Opera, Lyric Opera of Chicago, Houston Grand Opera, Dallas Opera, Glimmerglass Festival, Opera Philadelphia, San Diego Opera, Boston Lyric Opera, Michigan Opera Theater, Palm Beach Opera, The North Carolina Opera, Cincinnati Opera, and as a guest with Juilliard Opera.

 Internationally, Costanzo made his European debut at the Glyndebourne Festival in Rinaldo and later performed with the Canadian Opera Company.
 Costanzo appeared at the Teatro Real Madrid in Death in Venice in 2014, the English National Opera in The Indian Queen in 2015 and the Finnish National Opera in Kaija Sariaaho's Only the Sound Remains in 2017.

 A champion of new works, Costanzo has created roles in Jimmy López's Bel Canto at the Lyric Opera of Chicago and Jake Heggie's Great Scott at Dallas Opera.
 He has also premiered works written for him by Matthew Aucoin, Paola Prestini, Gregory Spears, Suzanne Farrin, Bernard Rands, Scott Wheeler, Mohammed Fairouz, Steve Mackey, and Nico Muhly.

 In April 2024, Opera Philadelphia announced the appointment of Costanzo as its next general director and president, effective 1 June 2024, with an initial contract of three years.
+In January 2026, Opera Philadelphia announced the extension of Costanzo's contract as general director and president of the company through 31 May 2029.

 Concert

-In 2018 Costanzo made his concert debuts with the London Symphony Orchestra and the Berlin Philharmonic in performances of György Ligetis Le Grand Macabre, conducted by Sir Simon Rattle and directed by Peter Sellars.
-He sang Messiah at Carnegie Hall in 2009.
+In 2018 Costanzo made his concert debuts with the London Symphony Orchestra and the Berlin Philharmonic in performances of György Ligetis Le Grand Macabre, conducted by Simon Rattle and directed by Peter Sellars.
+He sang in Messiah at Carnegie Hall in 2009.
 Costanzo appeared in the New York Philharmonic's production of Le Grand Macabre in 2010.
-Costanzo performed Handel's Messiah, Bernstein's Chichester Psalms and Orff's Carmina Burana with The Cleveland Orchestra.
+Costanzo performed in Handel's Messiah, Bernstein's Chichester Psalms and Orff's Carmina Burana with The Cleveland Orchestra.

 Costanzo has also appeared in concert with the International Contemporary Ensemble (ICE) at both the Mostly Mozart Festival and the Metropolitan Museum of Art.
 Costanzo has also performed with Jordi Savall in Barcelona, Paris, and Versailles, with Ian Bostridge and Julius Drake at the Teatro Real, and the Spoleto Festival USA.
 He has also appeared with the San Francisco Symphony, the National Symphony Orchestra, Trinity Church Wall Street, and the orchestras of Indianapolis, Detroit, Denver, Birmingham (Alabama), and Seattle.